The role of a credit note in invoicing

 An issued credit note is generally directly linked to an invoice.
 However, there are situations in which a stand-alone credit note can be issued, which can be applied to an invoice at a later time or can be applied to a different income source.

-Creating a credit note with the necessary details doesn’t need to complicated.
+Creating a credit note with the necessary details doesn’t need to be complicated.
 Invoicing software provides a ready-made template that allows you to generate a credit note directly from an existing invoice.

 The credit note will then receive its own unique number, allowing you to manage your records effectively and without gaps in your invoice numbers.